goswami-rohit/salesman_cms/src/WORKING.md

 #### `src/app/api/dashboardPagesAPI/`

 This folder is a key architectural pattern.
 It doesn't contain generic CRUD logic.
-Instead, it holds **specialized `GET`, `POST`, `PATCH`, and `DELETE` handlers** tailored for specific dashboard pages.
+Instead, it holds **specialized `GET`, `POST`, `PATCH`, `PUT` and `DELETE` handlers** tailored for specific dashboard pages.
 This keeps the frontend components "dumb" and fast, as the server handles complex, multi-step logic.

 * **`.../reports/` (Folder):**
     * Contains a `route.ts` for each report: `competition-reports`, `daily-visit-reports`, `sales-orders`, `technical-visit-reports`.
     * **Logic:** Each file defines a `GET` handler that fetches all records for the `currentUser.companyId`.
 It performs an `include` on the `user` relation to add salesman details (name, role, area, region) to the response, which is then validated against a Zod schema.

 * **`.../team-overview/` (Folder):**
-    * **`dataFetch/route.ts`:** `GET` handler that fetches all users for the team table within the `currentUser.companyId`, supporting an optional `role` filter from the query params.
+    * **`dataFetch/route.ts`:** `GET` handler that fetches all users for the team table within the `currentUser.companyId`, supporting an optional `role` filter.
 It formats the data to include `managedBy` and `manages` strings/arrays.
     * **`editRole/route.ts`:** A critical `POST` mutation route.
         1. Gets `userId` and `newRole` from the body.
         2. Gets the *admin's* role (`currentUserRole`) from `getTokenClaims()`.